msmshariq/wso2_testgrid_kubernetes/deploymentRepository/helm/README.md

-# Helm Chart for deployment of WSO2 API Manager with WSO2 API Manager Analytics
+# Helm Chart for deployment of Integrator profile of WSO2 Enterprise Integrator with Analytics

 ## Contents